KShebek/cbe504/main.typ

 If this approximation breaks down, additional complexity must be introduced.
 Additionally, through the Hinshelwood assumption, the adsorbates are assumed to be randomly distributed on the surface.

-A clear demonstration of a failure mode with the LHHW model is related to a phenomenon described "jamming."
+A clear demonstration of a failure mode with the LHHW model is related to a phenomenon described as "jamming."
 Consider the dissociative chemisorption reaction
 $ ce("H2 + 2 *") fwdArrow(k) ce("2 H^*"). $
 We know that the turnover frequency for this process can be given by